manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 As always, we tackle this step by step.

-First, an observation: in its current implementation, the server responds to `curl "http://localhost:8000/square?number=42"` like this:
+First, an observation: in its current implementation, the server responds to `curl "http://localhost:8000/duplicate?number=42"` like this:

-    The request method was GET, and the requested resource was /square?number=42
+    The request method was GET, and the requested resource was /duplicate?number=42

 This shows that `req.url` contains all the information we are interested in - but we need to break this string into useful pieces.

 Parsing a URL to split into it's different parts isn't exactly trivial.
 But fortunately, Node.js ships with a module that does the heavy lifting.
-It's called *url*, and is based on the [WHATWG URL API](https://nodejs.org/api/url.html#url_the_whatwg_url_api).
+It is called *url*, and is based on the [WHATWG URL API](https://nodejs.org/api/url.html#url_the_whatwg_url_api).
+This is a standard that describes the different parts a URL can possibly have.
+Here is a visualization of the different parts of example URL `https://user:pass@sub.host.com:80/p/a/t/h?query=string#hash`:

     "  https:   //  user : pass @ sub.host.com : 80   /p/a/t/h  ?  query=string   #hash "
     │          │  │      │      │   hostname   │port│          │                │       │